Cunk on Earth: Reception

-On Rotten Tomatoes, the series has an approval rating of 100% based on 22 reviews and an average rating of 7.7/10.
+On Rotten Tomatoes, the series has an approval rating of 100% based on 23 reviews and an average rating of 7.7/10.
 The site's critical consensus reads, "Diane Morgan feigns dopiness with ingenious comedic timing in Cunk on Earth, a gut-busting sendup of anthropological documentaries."
-Metacritic, which uses a weighted average, assigned a score of 82 out of 100 based on 8 critics, indicating "universal acclaim".
+Metacritic, which uses a weighted average, assigned a score of 82 out of 100 based on 8 critics.

 David Bianculli of NPR gave the series a positive review, stating that it has "cult classic potential".
-The Hollywood Reporter's Daniel Fienberg called it a "consistently droll, frequently delightful series that mixes high and low comedy at a breakneck pace."
+The Hollywood Reporters Daniel Fienberg called it a "consistently droll, frequently delightful series that mixes high and low comedy at a breakneck pace."
 Rebecca Nicholson of The Guardian praised Morgan's performance, calling her character "so well-written it's easy to forget she's not real."
 Michael Idato of The Sydney Morning Herald described the show as "magnificent, brutal, and absurd".

+Filming

+Filming took place in late 2021.

+Release Cunk on Earth aired on 20 September 2022 in the UK (BBC Two), and was released internationally on Netflix on 31 January 2023.

+Awards and nominations

+At the 2023 British Academy Television Awards, Diane Morgan was nominated for Best Female Comedy Performance for her performance as Philomena Cunk.